-There is a public slipway for launching boats and dinghies and a floating pontoon for passenger transfers and short term mooring, as well as being very popular for kids crabbing.
+There is a public slipway for launching boats and a floating pontoon for passenger transfers and short term mooring, as well as being very popular for kids crabbing.
 Dale is the closest village departure point for trips to Skomer, Skokholm and Grassholm.
 There is an abundance of bird and marine life with Skomer Island and the surrounding Marine Reserve proving an attractive destination.
 There are several wonderful beaches in the locality, such as West Dale, Marloes Sands, Musslewick and Watwick.

 Dale is situated near the mouth of the Cleddau Estuary and entrance to the port of Milford Haven.
 Officially founded in 1790, today it is the third largest port in the UK, potentially handling up to 30% of gas and 25% of its petrochemical requirements.
 The port of Milford Haven has many important historical links and several landmarks still exist to the present day. www.digitaldan.co.uk/milf/history.php.
 Beyond Milford are the tranquil and picturesque upper reaches of the Cleddau with several hostelries accessible from the river.

 Nearest satellite navigation post code to Dale pontoon – SA62 3RB

 Map to follow

 Our general area of operation extends as far East as Tenby, south to Lundy, West to the Celtic Deep (30 miles offshore into shark territory), North to the Clerks and Bishops off Ramsey island and throughout the Cleddau Estuary.
 Please enquire if you have a requirement beyond these limits as we do go further afield.